 12. Not sticking with your brand

 Branding is often mistaken as a marketing campaign.
-After a few months or maybe a year of consistently marketing your brand, the entire look and feel seems to fade away.
+After a few months or maybe a year of consistently marketing your brand, the entire look and feel seem to fade away.
 Perhaps you’re bored with the previous branding choices.
 Maybe it wasn’t a strong enough brand to begin with.
 It’s possible that after testing the brand for a while, it no longer seemed personal or relevant.

 Whatever the reason, your brand is something you need to stick with for years.
 And when it starts to get old, or tired, then, by all means, evaluate and modify.
 But don’t let the entire brand fade off into the sunset.